The Bump Rule:

 If the answer to an algorithm is already covered by an opponent’s counter, the current player may BUMP the counter off the board and return it to their opposition’s hand.
 The current player then places their counter on the answer.

-The Locked In Rule:
+The Locked-In Rule:

-If a player already has one of their counters on an answer then answers another algorithm which requires them to put their counter on that space, they can.
+If a player already has one of their counters on an answer then answers another algorithm that requires them to put their counter on that space, they can.
 The player places the second counter on top of their first to make a pile of two.
-This space is then 'locked in' and pieces cannot be bumped from the board or have any more counters added to them.
+This space is then ‘locked in’ and pieces cannot be bumped from the board or have any more counters added to them.

 How to Win: